ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 The Security Considerations of {{-charra}} and {{-rats-riv}} apply.
 Additionally, the Security Requirements from {{Section 4.2.5 of RFC7923}} and the Security Considerations from {{Section 5 of RFC7923}} apply.
-{{RFC8641}} illustrates specific Security Considerations concerning YANG Notifications for Datastore Updates, which, for example, details guidance to identify sensitive writable subtrees or sensitive readable nodes.
+{{RFC8641}} illustrates specific Security Considerations concerning YANG Notifications for Datastore Updates, which, for example, detail guidance to identify sensitive writable subtrees or sensitive readable nodes.

 # IANA Considerations {#IANA}